 Emma Webb is an Indie Folk Pop Singer Songwriter from Bristol, UK

-With a love of singing and the guitar and piano, Emma has developed a style of Acoustic pop throughout the years.
-Emma is originally from East Sussex, and is now living in the creative hub of Bristol.
-Emma has been influenced by an array of music and genres, and is particularly passionate about 90’s artists such as Alanis Morissette, The Corrs, The Beautiful South and Natalie Imbruglia whilst also being lyrically influenced by songwriters such as Paul Simon, Carole King and Joni Mitchell.
+Known for her distinctive style of acoustic pop, Webb has been influenced by an array of music and genres, and is particularly passionate about 90s artists such as Alanis Morissette, The Corrs, The Beautiful South and Natalie Imbruglia, whilst also being lyrically influenced by songwriters such as Paul Simon, Carole King and Joni Mitchell.

 Hello Emma tell us three unknown facts about yourself?